raspberrypilearning/raspberry-pi-command/en/step_2.md

 ## What is a command?

-Commands are instructions you can type at the terminal on the Raspberry Pi.
+**Commands** are instructions you can type in the terminal on Raspberry Pi.

 --- task ---
 Open a terminal window from the taskbar.

 ![terminal icon](images/command-terminal.png)